-While manufacturers have worked to make the front section of a car as safe as possible with crash zones, airbags, and more, it’s still a dangerous place for children to ride.
+While manufacturers have worked to make the front section of a car as safe as possible with crash zones, airbags, and more, it’s still a dangerous for children to ride in the front seat.
 When airbags deploy, they do so with great force and can injure your child.

-Because of that, it’s safer to keep them in the middle and back seats until they’re at least 13 years old.
+Because of that, it’s safer to keep them in the middle and back seat until they’re at least 13 years old.

 Penalties for Failing to Obey Maryland’s Car Seat Laws

 If you violate Maryland car seat laws or Maryland booster seat laws, you face a $50 fine, which will end up being $82 or more after court costs.

 That might not sound so bad, and indeed, many people choose to break a law like this because the punishment for doing so is minimal.
 However, consider this: If you don’t follow MD car seat laws (or anyone’s car seat laws) and do what you want, what happens to your child if you get into an accident?